rust-lang/rust-by-example/examples/generics/input.md

 straightforward at first.

 A type is specified as generic by `<A, B, ...>`.
-There are 2 basic rules regarding this which are applied *at* the types first use:
+There are 2 basic rules regarding this which are applied *at* the type's first use:

 * Any type previously and locally specified to be generic is generic.
 * Everything else is concrete (non-generic).